Cognac’s Six Crus: A Comprehensive Look at its Different Sub Regions

 • Soil type: Sandy and rocky

-• Percentage of annual Cognac production: 1%
+• Percentage of annual cognac production: 1%

 • Notable expressions: Augier L’Océanique, Camus Ile de Ré Cliffside Cellar